Items Detailed items Activities

 2.9 Employee communication

-Gathering employees’ feedback and opinions through the Board of Communication(labor-management council) meeting every month from 2018 to the present(2023)
+Feedback and opinion gathering through the Board of Communication(labor-management council) meeting every month from 2018 to the present(2023)

 2.10 Employee satisfaction survey

-Resigned employees: Conducting a survey on workplace satisfaction and experience at the time of resignation
+Resigned employees: Survey on workplace satisfaction and experience at the time of resignation

-New employees: Conducting a satisfaction survey targeting new employees three months after joining the company
+New employees: Satisfaction survey three months after join

 Job training / Foreign language training / Self-improvement training